Changissnz/nu_merchant_principal/README.md

-but the "cycle" is the adversary and the group it antagonizes not the "cycle", most of the discussion focuses on certain kinds of deception used by the group fending off the cycle.
+but the "cycle" is the adversary and the group it antagonizes not the "cycle", most of the discussion focuses on certain kinds of deception used by the group fending off the "cycle".
 Two possible forms of deception capable by groups was explored in this section, the deception used for defensive purposes in economies of split between the appearance and the